Rockaway, Queens: Robert Moses era

-In the 1930s, Robert Moses came to power as New York City's Parks Commissioner and his extensive road and transportation projects were both a benefit and disaster for the neighborhood.
+In the 1930s, Robert Moses came to power as New York City's Parks Commissioner and his extensive road and transportation projects were both a benefit and a disaster for the neighborhood.
 As commissioner, Moses ordered the construction of the Marine Parkway Bridge and the Cross Bay Veterans Memorial Bridge.
 The bridges were completed in 1937 and 1939 respectively.
 The Marine Parkway Bridge was built farther west on the peninsula between Jacob Riis Park and Breezy Point linking the isolated communities to Brooklyn.
 The Cross Bay Bridge landed in the middle of the neighborhood of Rockaway Beach.
 The construction of the two bridges started to transform the neighborhood and the rest of the peninsula into a more year-round residential area or commuter town, as people had a more convenient way to travel to and from work.
 The conversion of the Rockaway Beach LIRR branch to the Rockaway subway line also brought an increase to Rockaway's permanent residents.
 Robert Caro, who wrote The Power Broker: Robert Moses and the Fall of New York, stated "Why did the Rockaways end up with so much government-financed housing?
 Largely because Robert Moses wanted it there."

 Although the bridges were intended to improve the Rockaways, Moses' other projects both directly and indirectly hurt the community.
 One such failed project was the planned construction of the Shore Front Parkway in the 1950s and 1960s.
 Wanting to connect Staten Island to the Hamptons, Moses focused on making a highway through the Rockaway Peninsula.
 His idea was to connect the Marine Parkway Bridge with the Atlantic Beach Bridge, which connected the Rockaway Peninsula to Nassau County.
 The plan would also provide an extension midway through to include the Cross Bay Bridge.
 Many feared that such an extensive project would do more harm to the peninsula than good and pointed to the community displacement that had happened in the South Bronx because of Moses' roadway construction Even though Moses never got to make his highway, he did leave his mark.
 A piece of the planned parkway that ran west to east in the Rockaway Park and Rockaway Beach neighborhoods was constructed and opened in 1939.
-Houses were cut in half in order to build the four-lane street.
+Houses were cut in half to build the four-lane street.
 Some of these houses are still standing today.
 The existing, still unfinished street is locally known as the "road from nowhere to nowhere" because it does not have any relevant connections to any other area or highway.

 Robert Moses' construction of other recreational areas and facilities, such as the New York Aquarium and Jones Beach State Park, indirectly affected the neighborhood as well.
 These more modern recreational facilities lured tourists and beachgoers away from the peninsula.
 With fewer customers, businesses and hotels closed, and by the 1950s, the area had fallen into economic decline.
 The transition from a summer vacationing area to a full-time residential neighborhood had taken its toll.